 Swiss Brooklyn-based Artist Nat Girsberger creates collages interpreting the unseen, a realm that includes the personal inner world, music and a collective psyche.
 Nat visually explores profound themes beyond the edge of perception and words and hints that everyone’s reality may just look a little different.
 Her colorful, retrofuturistic collages encourage viewers to connect to their unseen potential and go beyond what they thought was accessible to them.

 Nat was awarded a visa for extraordinary ability to work in the United States across the visual arts.
 She creates out of her studio in Bushwick, taking commissions for clients such as Universal Music Group, NYU and Image Flow.
-New York City exhibitions include the current 3-story installation and show at Showfields, the 2018 solo show ‘Close Your Eyes’ at the Storefront Project Gallery, which was later shown at ‘68 Jay,’ and her 2017 solo show ‘Transient Terrain’ at Ivy Brown Gallery.
-She’s also exhibited in several group shows, such as Carrie Able Gallery, Wallplay, The Living Gallery and many more.
+New York City exhibitions include the current 3-story installation and show at Showfields, the 2018 solo show ‘Close Your Eyes’ at the Storefront Project Gallery, later shown at ‘68 Jay,’ and her 2017 solo show ‘Transient Terrain’ at Ivy Brown Gallery.
+She’s also exhibited in several group shows, at i.e Yale University, Carrie Able Gallery, Wallplay, The Living Gallery and many more.

 Nat graduated Magna Cum Laude from New York University Gallatin visual communication.